Jason-Gew/File-System-Client/README.md

  *  Provide common interface `BasicFileSystemClient` and `CloudFileSystemClient` for basic usage.

- *  For `CloudFileSystemClient` design for cloud file storage like AWS S3, AliYun OSS, Azure Blob
+ *  The `CloudFileSystemClient` is designed for cloud storage like AWS S3, AliYun OSS, Azure Blob and etc.

  *  This project is under CI/CD.